Unless you're living under a rock for the past 10 years or so, you'll know that VPN stands for the “virtual private network.”

 After realizing the need for a VPN, the more wise decision is to choose one that can meet your requirements in the best way.

 There are a lot of service providers in the market, and they all offer more or less the same features.
 To make your job a little easier, here are some of the most important things you need to look for in a VPN service.

 This is one of the most essential features a VPN should have.

 Even with all the technological advancements, the internet is still a network where many big servers are connected with each other through cables.

-If you're living in Australia, for example, and want to stream content from India, then connecting to a VPN server in Singapore will provide faster speed than what a VPN server in the UK can.
+If you're living in Australia, for example, and want to stream content from India, then connecting to a VPN server in Singapore will provide faster internet speed than what a VPN server in the UK can.

 This is the reason why Paid VPNs provide you with a LOT of server locations.

 So that you can connect with the one that is most suitable to your physical location.